 Christopher Tonetti is a macroeconomist with research in the areas of growth and household finance.
-His growth research focuses on how firms' investments in innovation and technology adoption contribute to aggregate growth.
-His recent research is on understanding the incentives and barriers that determine the diffusion of nonrival factors of production and production technologies (data and ideas).
-Recently he has studied the economics of consumer-generated data with an emphasis on property rights, incorporating concerns over privacy as well as the potentially productive use of data in innovation.
-He has also recently studied how changes in trade policy can alter the competitive environment and affect growth rates by altering the technology adoption patterns of firms.
-His household finance research focuses on the dynamics of household wealth, income, and consumption over the life cycle.
-His recent work studies the reasons for the saving and labor supply behavior of the elderly and their desire for insurance against late-in-life health and longevity risks.
+His research focuses on how firms' investments in innovation and technology adoption contribute to aggregate growth.
+Recently, he has studied the economics of consumer-generated data with an emphasis on property rights, incorporating concerns over privacy, and the use of data in innovation.
+He has also studied how changes in trade policy can alter the competitive environment and affect growth rates by altering the technology adoption patterns of firms.

 Tonetti received a BA in economics-mathematics from Columbia University and a PhD in economics from New York University.